Rational homotopy theory of automorphisms of manifolds: Automorphisms of highly connected manifolds

 \subsection{Mapping class groups}

 The mapping class groups of highly connected manifolds may be described in terms of the associated quadratic modules, up to extensions.
-We will recall the calculation for the homotopy and block diffeomorphism mapping class groups of $N$ relative to its boundary, see \cite{BM} and \cite[Proposition 3]{Kreck}.
+We will recall the calculation for the homotopy and block diffeomorphism mapping class groups of $N$ relative to its boundary, where as above $M$ is a closed $(d-1)$-connected $2d$-dimensional manifold and $N = M \setminus \interior D^{2d}$.